Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Friday 10-01-2025
 - [x] updated the Bedrock lambda - triggered an APIGateway and linked to the front-end of the chatbot.
 - [x] tried to push the cdk app to github - error in adding the files.
+- [x] Successfully created the branch and uploaded the cdk app.